IGLU-CHISTERA/IGLU-CHISTERA.github.io/index.md

 Partnership with
 <a href="https://devine.gel.usherbrooke.ca/" target="_blank"> DEVINE </a> for a final integration on a humanoid robot.

-# Contributors

-The IGLU consortium is composed of 8 research teams, across 6 different countries.
-The project is a total effort of 325 person-months (PM).

 # Public Open Access Datasets, Software and Demonstrations

 ### Databases